coherenceplatform/cnc/docs/index.md

 # Contributing

 Interested in contributing to CNC?
 Check out our Developers Getting Started guide for guidelines and project setup instructions.

+# Coherence

+[Coherence](https://withcoherence.com) provides a hosted service that builds on `cnc`, providing:

+- A UI/CLI and user management with RBAC for developers to interact with, instead of managing `cnc.yml` and `environments.yml` manually
+- GitHub integration for features such as preview environments and check runs
+- Managed CI/CD in your own cloud account (AWS/GCP)
+- Managed execution of IaC with audit history
+- Ability to add cloud secrets and other environment variables with a friendly UI

+Try the platform [here](https://beta.withcoherence.com). `cnc` provides you with the ability to leave the platform whenever you choose to, without being locked into a black box at Coherence.